FAQs

 What is the cancellation policy?

-All Campers are requested to make a non-refundable deposit to hold their space at Pleasures of Beltane.
-Campers are asked to make their deposits immediately following their acceptance with full payment due by February 15, 2024.
+All Campers are requested to make a non-refundable deposit of $100 (unless paying less than this to attend camp) to hold their space at Pleasures of Beltane.
+Campers are asked to make their deposits within seven days of their acceptance with full payment due by March 1, 2025.

 Refund schedule: